 It is not the end of the world if you identify signs of entrepreneurial burnout in yourself, but you should do something about it.
 Try to find what triggers this feeling.
 It is not the biggest issue in the world, it is one of the many issues, in your everyday business, that requires attention and focus and that needs proper steps to overcome it.
-You know, they say about life, that you should not worry about the things that you can fix, and additionally, you should not worry for the things that you cannot.
-In the first case you should not worry, because you will find a solution and everything will be ok.
+You know, they say about life, that you should not worry about the things that you can fix, and additionally, you should not worry about the things that you cannot.
+In the first case, you should not worry, because you will find a solution and everything will be ok.
 In the second case, since there is no solution available, what is the purpose of suffering?
 Get over it and move on!
 Well, entrepreneurial burnout belongs to the first case.
 It can be fixed, it can be solved, so put things into perspective!

 Set realistic expectations